godotengine/godot-docs/tutorials/performance/thread_safe_apis.rst

     enemy.add_child(weapon) # Set a weapon.
     world.call_deferred("add_child", enemy)

-Still, this is only really useful if you have **one** thread loading data.
+Still, this is only useful if you have **one** thread loading data.
 Attempting to load or create scene chunks from multiple threads may work, but you risk resources (which are only loaded once in Godot) tweaked by the multiple threads, resulting in unexpected behaviors or crashes.